 Pierce’s activism will be part of the third annual “My Cause, My Cleats” initiative put on by the National Football League.

-Pierce, 26, hopes that his promotion of Israel Collective will bring attention and donations to the 501(c)3 nonprofit dedicated to “building vibrant relationships between American Christians and the people of the Holy Land.”
+Pierce, 26, hopes that his promotion of Israel Collective will bring attention and donations to the 501(c)3 nonprofit dedicated to “building vibrant relationships between American Christians and the people of the Holy Land.”take our poll - story continues below

 In a YouTube video, Pierce talked about why he is supporting the chosen cause, and how his experience with the organization impacted his life: